Applications open for 2023 & 2024! Apply today

 Arrival and Orientation

-Internships in Athens begin on the first and third Monday of the month.
+Internships in Athens begin every Monday.
 Exceptions may be made to this when start dates are shifted to avoid public holiday disruptions or closed when the program has already reached capacity.
 Note that there are typically less placements available during August, due to the summer vacation period in Greece.
-Interns may choose to spend a minimum of 2 weeks, up to a maximum of 24 weeks.
+Interns may choose to spend a minimum of 2 weeks, up to a maximum of 12 weeks.

 Airport pick up and accommodation are included in the Program Fee.
 The accommodation is covered from the Sunday night before the Monday start date - interns are required to arrive no later than the Sunday before their Monday start date, as all orientations are held on Mondays.
 Upon arrival, interns will be met, greeted, and transferred to the accommodation.
 Accommodation is covered from the Sunday night before the Monday start date.